- INTERPOL Kigali

 - Professional conduct, efficiency and effectiveness.

-INTERPOL Kigali is made up of three divisions:
+INTERPOL Kigali is made up of five divisions:

 Rwandan President Kagame stresses importance of INTERPOL's continued engagement in hunt for genocide fugitives